Home Latest PDF of FAR: CPA Financial Accounting and Reporting

 Within the Blueprints, you will find the following information for each test section:

-Content organized by Area, Group and subject along with score weighting
+Content organized by Area, Group and course along with score weighting

 Sample task statements that represent what you may be asked to do when testing